Complete Guide to

 Marketing and SEO tools

-- Meta tags: meta title, description, keywords for products, categories, CMS pages, and homepage
+- Meta tags: meta title, description, keywords for products, categories, CMS

 - Categories path for product URLs

 - Pagination optimization

 Although Magento is already SEO-friendly, some areas can be improved.
 To overcome

 certain limitations these default functions have, merchants can use third-party plugins and extensions

 to enhance their Magento store’s SEO performance.

 help with rich snippets for products and categories and leverage other SEO opportunities, Magento 2 Dynamic HTML

 Sitemap to solve the HTML sitemap issue, and Amasty SEO Toolkit, just to name a

 Many consider Magento not only to be one of the SEO-friendliest eCommerce platforms